maddhruv/types-directory/README.md

 ## Related

-- [Install Types](https://github.com/ClearTax/install-types) - Auto install (uninstall) typings for your package dependencies.
+- [types-sync](https://github.com/maddhruv/types-sync) - Keep your types in sync with DefinitelyTyped - auto install/uninstall types for dependencies on postinstall.

 ## Contributing